South Carolina Nursing Home Abuse Lawyers

 Common Signs of Nursing Home Abuse and Neglect

-Signs of nursing home abuse are not always obvious, and your loved one may be reluctant (or unable) to talk about what has happened.
-Family members must remain vigilant in watching out for signs of abuse and neglect, as you are usually the last line of defense for a vulnerable resident.
+Signs of nursing home abuse are not always obvious.
+Often, your loved one may be reluctant (or unable) to talk about what has happened.
+Family members must remain vigilant in watching out for signs of abuse and neglect.
+You are usually the last line of defense for a vulnerable resident.

 Some of the common signs of nursing home neglect and abuse include: